gitmathub/mindsettlers-nuxt/README.md

 Questions are:

 1. Can we make Firestore work on server side?
 CHECK
-2. How does the static page generation function?
+1. Page generation.
+How does the static page generation work?
+CHECK
-  a.
-Resolve dynamic links (with id)
+1. Page generation.
+Test how to resolve dynamic links (with id)
-  b.
+1. Page generation.
 Check the meta tags in the header
-3. How can the migration from the current VueJS project to Nuxt work?
+1. How can the migration from the current VueJS project to Nuxt work?
-4. Will work be easier or harder with Nuxt?
+1. Will work be easier or harder with Nuxt?

 ## Build Setup